 It took a diverse group of folks, mostly non-students, to form a committe, book shows and present concerts, but they were able to learn the many tasks and continue the series.
 Students and non-students have come and gone in the intervening years, but the Society has been able to maintain a very high level of performers, with people like Utah Phillips, Old Blind Dogs, Fairport Convention, John McCutcheon, and many others over the following years.
 See the complete list at the bottom of this page.

 The performers and the audience have also been critical in the success of this series, but for the moment, we focus on the volunteers.
 Below is a list of people who have volunteered with the Caltech Folk Music Society over the past 30 years plus a few individuals who or have been critically important in advising or helping from a distance.
 Since we haven’t kept a formal list, undoubtedly some names are missing.
 If your name should be here, or if you know someone who should be listed, please let us know.
 We apologize for anybody left off the list.
 (The names in parentheses are people who have passed on but remain in our gratitude.)

 The Caltech Folk Music Society celebrated its 30th anniversary on Saturday, February 9, 2013.
-It took a lot of people to get us through all those years, and we want to acknowledge them.
+It took a lot of people to get us through all those years (and up to current times), and we want to acknowledge them.

 (Ann Daubney Davis)

 Aleta Hancock xxxxxxxx